Exclusive - U.S. finds long-lost diary of top Nazi leader, Hitler aide

 The Rosenberg diary, however, remained missing.

-Early this year, the Holocaust museum and an agent from Homeland Security Investigation tried to locate the missing diary pages.
+Early this year, the Holocaust museum and an agent from Homeland Security Investigations tried to locate the missing diary pages.
 They tracked the diary to Richardson, who was living near Buffalo.

 Richardson declined to comment.
 A government official said more details will be announced at the news conference.

-(Reporting by John Shiffmann in Washington and Kristina R. Cooke in San Francisco; Editing by Blake Morrison and Leslie Gevirtz)
+(Reporting by John Shiffman in Washington and Kristina R. Cooke in San Francisco; Editing by Blake Morrison and Leslie Gevirtz)

-Note: (This story is corrected from June 9 story to correct spelling of complements in paragraph 3)